top of page

 Teaching Music The Way People Actually Learn

-Those early struggles shaped everything about how I teach.
+Those early struggles shaped how I teach.

-That assumption is what I’ve spent my career pushing against.
+That’s what I’ve spent my career pushing against.

 Office Hours was created to make that kind of learning accessible.

-This platform is built around the idea that clarity changes everything.
-When musicians understand why something works, not just what to practice, their confidence grows.
-Their practice becomes more efficient.
-Their relationship to the music becomes healthier and more sustainable.
-Office Hours brings together structured learning pathways, detailed handouts, pre-recorded lessons, and real-world workflows designed to support that kind of understanding.
+This platform is built around a simple idea: clarity changes everything.
+When you understand why something works, not just what to practice, your confidence grows, your practice becomes more effective, and your relationship to the music becomes more sustainable.You’ll find structured learning paths, clear explanations, and practical tools designed to support real progress over time.
+Everything is self-paced and built to meet you where you are.

 claflin.png